RotemBorenstein/TaskIt-Productivity-Web-App-with-AI-Agent/Deployment Proccess.md

 ### Why this is necessary
 - Production secrets should live on server, not inside Git history.
-- `.env.server` is your runtime config for managed Supabase/Upstash/OAuth.
+- `.env.server` is your runtime config for Supabase, local Redis, OAuth, and app secrets.
+- For this project, Celery should point to local Redis:
+  - `REDIS_URL=redis://redis:6379/0`
+  - `CELERY_BROKER_URL=redis://redis:6379/0`
+  - `CELERY_RESULT_BACKEND=redis://redis:6379/0`

 ### How to verify success
 - File exists with `chmod 600`.